Beacons Way Ultra 100km

 Optional Transport back to the Start Venue Available on Sign Up

-All entrants are invited to join the Team on training runs covering the Beacons Way Ultra 100 Mile route prior to Race day.
-You can attend as many as you like, one day or a number of days of any given training weekend with the aim of learning the route and increasing confidence come event day.
+All entrants are invited to join the Team on training runs covering key sections of the Beacons Way Ultra route prior to Race day.
+You can attend as many as you like, one day or a both days on the training weekend with the aim of learning the route and increasing confidence come event day.
 You’ll also have the chance to meet other runners taking on the Ultra.

-Section covered & distance: Covering miles 46-68 of the Beacons Way Ultra 100 route – Start time: 08:00 – Start/meeting point: Talybont.
+Section covered & distance: Covering miles 6 - 26 of the Beacons Way Ultra 100km route – Start time: 08:00 – Start/meeting point: Talybont.
 Blaen y Glyn Uchaf car park, Talybont-on-Usk, CF48 2UT

-Section covered & distance: Covering the last 30 miles of the Beacons Way 100 ultra (depending on group pace) – Start time: 08:00 – Start/meeting point: Tafarn-y-Garreg Campsite, Pen-y-cae, Swansea SA9 1GS.
+Section covered & distance: Covering 20 miles of the Beacons Way 100 ultra (depending on group pace) – Start time: 08:00 – Start/meeting point: Penwyllt car park - South Wales Caving Club, A4067, Tase-Uchaf, SA9 1GQ.

 Pace wise we’ll be going at a nice gentle pace ensuring all runners stay as a group with brief stops approximately every mile.
-Generally our training runs have high attendance and for safety reasons we’ll be imposing a limit depending on feedback.
-There will be no minimum attendance limit as we feel that if we can help just one runner prior to Race day then its been a success.
+Generally our training runs have high attendance and for safety reasons we’ll be imposing a limit depending on feedback and Covid-19 restrictions.

 If you see a runner experiencing difficulties please inform Checkpoint Marshals.
 Each runner should have RACE HQ mobile numbers stored in their phone (shared in the Race Instructions email in the weeks prior to the event).